Quick Reaction Alert: Denmark

 The Royal Danish Air Force Command is headquartered at Karup Air Base.
-The Fighter Wing with the Eskadrille 727 and the Eskadrille 730, at Skrydstrup Air Base use F-16AM/BM Falcon, soon to be replaced with F-35A.
+The Fighter Wing with the Eskadrille 727 and the Eskadrille 730, at Skrydstrup Air Base use F-35A Lightning II fighters.

 Finland

 The Finnish Air Operations Centre is at Jyväskylä–Tikkakoski Air Base.
 The Finnish Air Force Fighter Squadron 31 (Hävittäjälentolaivue 31, HävLLv 31) uses F-18C/D from Rovaniemi and Kuopio.
 In addition to the Air Force's main operating bases, QRA aircraft may by rotated between civilian airports and other temporary operating bases.

 Germany

 The municipality of Uedem houses NATO's Combined Air Operations Centre (CAOC) Uedem.

 Taktisches Luftwaffengeschwader 74 provides cover in the south, and Taktisches Luftwaffengeschwader 71 "Richthofen" in the north.
 The German Air Force uses Eurofighter Typhoons from Wittmund (QRA North) and Neuburg Air Base (QRA South), with alternate QRA bases in Nörvenich and Rostock-Laage Airport.

 Hungary

 The Hungarian Air Command and Control Centre is in Veszprém.
 The QRA base is at the Kecskemét Air Base.
 The Fighter Squadron Puma operates JAS-39C/D Gripen fighters.
 The Hungarian Gripens are responsible for the air police service over Slovenia.